Protein Supplementation and Bariatric Surgery

 Egg protein supplements are derived from egg white and are medium-acting, i.e. they take between one and three hours to digest.
 They are ideal for lactose intolerant individuals.

 Supplements derived from soy protein contain several essential amino acids and are a good choice for lactose-intolerant vegetarians.
 However, they may lead to digestion problems in some individuals.

 Protein intake after bariatric surgery

 Protein deficiency may or may not occur after a standard gastric bypass; however it is common after malabsorptive procedures such as biliopancreatic diversion and gastric bypass procedures that are performed very far down in the intestines.
 Sometimes, patients may vomit excessively; this is because the altered gastrointestinal tract is yet to adjust to a new way of functioning.
-Inadequate nutrition inspite of frequent eating can lead to protein deficiency.
+Inadequate nutrition in-spite of frequent eating is a rare cause of protein deficiency.

 The progression to including proteins in diet should be gradual; usually after four weeks, well-cooked meats and vegetables can be given as protein food, always keeping the individual's tolerance in mind.
 At the meals, patients should make it a point to eat proteins first.

 It is possible that inadequate amount of protein can contribute to bone loss; aggravating a situation that may develop from calcium and vitamin D deficiency.
 Regular assessment of protein intake is very important.